jasperproject/jasper-client/README.md

 Jasper was originally created by [Shubhro Saha](http://www.princeton.edu/~saha/) and [Charles Marsh](http://www.princeton.edu/~crmarsh/).
 Both can be reached by email at [saha@princeton.edu](mailto:saha@princeton.edu) and [crmarsh@princeton.edu](mailto:crmarsh@princeton.edu) respectively.

 ## Major Updates
 - 2014-08-09: [Modularized STT implementation](https://github.com/jasperproject/jasper-client/pull/118) with Google Speech API example, thanks to astahlman.
+Running `populate.py` after updating is highly recommended.
 - 2014-07-11: More [platform-independent audio output](https://github.com/jasperproject/jasper-client/pull/100).
 Thank you, astahlman!
 - 2014-05-27: The network setup wizard has been removed because of unreliability.
 The client code and documentation has been updated, requiring new users to manually configure their `/etc/network/interfaces` file.